viafintech/grac/readme.md

 #      "fee_amount" => #<BigDecimal,'0.1212E2',18(18)>
 #    }
 ```

+Note:
+Postprocessing recursively runs through all of the data.
+This may have significant influence on performance depending on the size and depth of the result.

 ## Bugs and Contribution
 For bugs and feature requests open an issue on Github.
 For code contributions fork the repo, make your changes and create a pull request.